 Objective: To study the prevalence of self-medication by using over-the-counter drugs and non-pharmacological methods for primary dysmenorrhoea.

-Methods: A Cross-sectional descriptive study using a self-developed and structured questionnaire as a tool, was conducted among medical and dental students with dysmenorrhoea and in the age group of 18-22yrs.
+Methods: A Cross-sectional descriptive study using a self-developed and structured questionnaire as a tool was conducted among medical and dental students with dysmenorrhoea and in the age group of 18-22 y.
 Statistical analysis was done using the Chi-Square test.

 Conclusion: Primary Dysmenorrhoea (PD) affects young girls irrespective of the regularity of cycles.
-The prevailing self-medication pattern is inappropriate, substantial proportion of girls have inadequate knowledge regarding treatment and the need for gynaecologist consultation.
+The prevailing self-medication pattern is inappropriate; a substantial proportion of girls have inadequate knowledge regarding treatment and the need for gynecologist consultation.

 Downloads